 One of the most disappointing things a job seeker can hear is, “we’re not hiring.”

 This is what happened to GetFive Alum Shahzad H. when he finally got in touch with a manager at one of the hedge funds he had targeted.
 “One of the first things I heard was, ‘Well, we’re not hiring.’”
 This might have been the end of the conversation, but Shahzad was ready with his professional pitch.

 Shahzad told the manager what he had done, what he was looking for, and if he could give him some advice on his job search, especially about some of the other hedge funds on his list.

 The manager was willing to help and suggested other people that Shahzad could talk to and wished him luck.

 But Shahzad had planted the seed.
 Not only had he sent the message, loud and clear, about his own talents, but it was obvious, from his go-getter attitude, that he might soon be hired by another firm.
 Just two weeks later he got a call from the manager fellow who had wished him luck.
 This time he was asking Shahzad to come in for an interview.
-His two-minute pitch had made an impression.
+His professional pitch had made an impression.
 It led to the interview and eventually led to him being hired.

 Like any skill, networking is something you learn.
 To learn more about the GetFive’s proven methods and techniques, reach out to GetFive today.